holoviz/holoviews/doc/Tutorials/index.rst

   How to transform data within HoloViews containers, e.g. by collapsing across dimensions.
 (Coming soon!)

+* `Exporting: <Exporting>`_
+  How to save HoloViews output for use in reports and publications, as part of a reproducible yet interactive scientific workflow.

 At any point, you can look through these more comprehensive but less explanatory overview tutorials that list each of the objects
 available: